cverluise/patwhoami/README.md

 # patWhoami

-A python library to distinguish research agents from non research agents from the corpus of patent assignees.
+A python library to classify patent assignees into research agents and others.
 Bonus: classify research agents into sub-groups: University, National research agency and Hospital.